tselea/agrisen-cog/README.md

 ## Project's Overview <a name="project"></a>

-Each package contains usage examples.
+Each package/directory  contains usage examples.

+- `lpis_file`: Directory with multiple LPIS descriptions.
-- `lpis_processing`: Package for the lpis data processing.
+- `lpis_processing`: Package for the LPIS data processing.

 ## If you use our code, please cite: